Toggle mobile menu visibility

 Community Action Norfolk is an independent charity, which long term focus is to build a stronger, fairer Norfolk.
 Among other things, the charity provides health advocacy in Norfolk through the NHS Complaints Advocacy Service which is free, confidential and independent.

-Coram Voice enables and equips children and young people to hold to account the services that are responsible for their care.
+NYAS - National Youth Advocacy Service enables and equips children and young people to hold to account the services that are responsible for their care.
 They work to uphold the rights of children and young people to actively participate in shaping their own lives.
-They have trained staff called advocates who can can help if you are having problems in care or living away from home.
-There is a Norfolk office based in Aylsham.
+They have trained people, called Advocates, who can can help if you are having problems in care or living away from home.
+Find out more on the National Youth Advocacy Service website.

 Deaf Connexions